 The commitment to quality advice is supported by Old Mutual Wealth’s investment in its Financial Adviser School (‘FAS’), where the first cohort of candidates graduated in April 2017.

-In February 2017, FAS was one of the first businesses to secure recognition as a Trusted Partner with The London Institute of Banking & Finance (formerly ifs University College).
+In February 2017, FAS was one of the first businesses to secure recognition as a Trusted Partner with The London Institute of Banking and Finance (formerly ifs University College).
 Achieving recognition sees FAS formally acknowledged as a leading provider of financial adviser training in the UK.

 Old Mutual Global Investors